 You may be experiencing a depression.
 At the bottom of this page, the symptoms of Major Depressive Disorder are listed such as sad mood, hopelessness, decreased energy, difficulty concentrating and more.

-But you and I both know that having depression is not about being lazy, weak or unwilling to change or try.
+But we both know that having depression is not about being lazy, weak or unwilling to change or try.
 When one is in a depression it is like a force, a grey vortex stronger than we are holds us back, compels us towards inaction, keeps us stuck.
-(Also read my blog piece about depression, "Fighting the Couch Vortex.")
+(Also read Joan's blog piece about depression, "Fighting the Couch Vortex.")

 We are learning more about the brain and our physiology and how depression is to some degree biochemical.
 Medication, diet and exercise can be helpful in altering brain chemistry to let in more dopamine, endorphins and serotonin and thus also let in more positive feeling and happiness.